PDesire/YandereService/README.md

-# ProjectMeliAudioEffects
+# Yandere Service
-The new Project Meli Audio Effects App
+The new Project Meli Service App

 ## Infos

--Based on Java 1.8 with optimizations for latest APIs
+-Based on Java 1.7 with optimizations for latest APIs

-## Contributions
--Everyone can contribute as long this commit helps on stability and efficency (feature commits are only allowed when you contacted me before)